Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

 When the group action executes, the collection of actions that comprise the group all start immediately and run in parallel.

 The `duration` of the group action is the longest duration among the collection of actions.
-Thus, a group action does not complete until the longest-running action in its colletion has completed.
+Thus, a group action does not complete until the longest-running action in its collection has completed.

 If an action in the group has a duration less than the group’s duration, the action completes, then idles until the group completes the remaining actions. *(This matters most when creating a repeating action that repeats a group; we will cover repeating actions in next lesson)*